NZMSA/2024-Phase-2/data-science/2. Training and Evaluation/README.md

 1. Task Completion

-For each task, we will ensure you have met the criteria below.
+For each task, we will ensure you have met the criteria below:

 - Load and split preprocessed data
-    - You have loaded in and split your datasets from Part 1 appropriately
+    - You have loaded in and split your datasets from Part 1 appropriately.
-        - We suggest using a random state of 101 with a 70-30 train-test split (assuming you don't do any tuning as part of the bonus tasks)
+        - We suggest using a random state of 101 with a 70-30 train-test split (assuming you don't do any tuning as part of the bonus tasks).
 - Choose an algorithm
-    - You have chosen an appropriate algorithm for the dataset
+    - You have chosen an appropriate algorithm for the dataset.
 - Train and test a model
-    - You have trained and tested your models appropriately
+    - You have trained and tested your models appropriately.
-    - You have reported the accuracy of your models on the training and test sets
+    - You have reported the accuracy of your models on the training and test sets.
-    - You have printed a simple metric for each model's predictions and/or drawn a graph for your chosen algorithm
+    - You have printed a simple metric for each model's predictions and/or drawn a graph for your chosen algorithm.
 - Evaluate the model
-    - You have used evaluation metrics for each model, including (but not limited to) `SMAPE`, `MAPE`, `R^2`, `MSE`, `RMSE`
+    - You have used evaluation metrics for each model, including (but not limited to) `SMAPE`, `MAPE`, `R^2`, `MSE`, `RMSE`.
-    - You have interpreted your `SMAPE`, `MAPE`, etc., correctly via comments inside your notebook explaining what your specific metrics mean
+    - You have interpreted your `SMAPE`, `MAPE`, etc., correctly via comments inside your notebook explaining what your specific metrics mean.
-    - You have graphically evaluated the performance of each model by drawing the comparison of actual and predicted value or otherwise
+    - You have graphically evaluated the performance of each model by drawing the comparison of actual and predicted value or otherwise.
 - Summary
-    - You have summarised what you have found during training and evaluation
+    - You have summarised what you have found during training and evaluation.
-    - You have concisely described the training and evaluation steps you have taken for each of your chosen datasets
+    - You have concisely described the training and evaluation steps you have taken for each of your chosen datasets.
-    - You have included possible next steps that you could take to improve your models
+    - You have included possible next steps that you could take to improve your models.

 2. Presentation
-    - Your notebook/s and the code within them must be well-commented so that someone looking at your notebook/s for the first time can easily understand and follow along with what you did
+    - Your notebook/s and the code within them must be well-commented so that someone looking at your notebook/s for the first time can easily understand and follow along with what you did.
-        - Note that "well-commented" means that you have provided easily understandable explanations for what the results of your code mean or what you have inferred from them
+        - Note that "well-commented" means that you have provided easily understandable explanations for what the results of your code mean or what you have inferred from them.
-        - We may penalise notebooks that only contain code and nothing else
+        - We may penalise notebooks that only contain code and nothing else.
-    - Your comments clearly explain the training and evaluation steps you have taken and justify why you took those steps
+    - Your comments clearly explain the training and evaluation steps you have taken and justify why you took those steps.

 ## Tips